Trelleborg (Slagelse): Main castle

 The circular main castle was surrounded by a 5 m high rampart, 17.5 m wide at the base and with a diameter of 137 m.
 The outer walling was made of oak.
 Two rows of poles were supported by slanted beams from the outside and the room in between the poles was filled with loam and stones.
 The inside walling was also clad with wood and the two facades were reinforced by beams connecting the two.
 In the east, there was a 5 m broad berm protected by a ditch with a pointed profile, 17 m wide and 4 m deep.
 The ditch was not filled with water and had a palisade at its base.
 The two roads were covered with wood, and the four gates lined with stones on the inside.
-As in Fyrkat, there may have been a circle path along the inner side of the ramparts.
+As in Fyrkat, there may have been a circular path along the inner side of the ramparts.

 The fortifications encircled a total of 16 longhouses arranged in four squares 29.42 m long each.
 The houses had a somewhat ship-like form as the long walls were bulging outwards.
 Each house had four entrances, two at the short ends and two in the long walls, and was divided into three rooms with a large central hall (18 x 8 m) and two smaller rooms at the ends.
 The doors were protected by porches.
 Besides the large longhouses, there were also smaller houses to the north of the north eastern quarter, two small houses in the inner yard of the northeastern and southwestern quarter and a little square hut, each near the northern and western gates.